beego/beego/README.md

 - beegoTplFuncMap["compare"] = Compare

 	Compare is a quick and dirty comparison function.
 It will convert whatever you give it to strings and see if the two values are equal.Whitespace is trimmed.
 Used by the template parser as "eq"

+### JSON/XML output
+You can use `beego.Controller.ServeJson` or `beego.Controller.ServeXml` for serializing to Json and Xml.
+I found myself constantly writing code to serialize, set content type, content length, etc. Feel free to use these functions to eliminate redundant code in your app.

+Helper function for serving Json, sets content type to application/json:

+	func (this *AddController) Get() {
+	    mystruct := { ... }
+	    routes.ServeJson(w, &mystruct)
+	}
+Helper function for serving Xml, sets content type to application/xml:

+	func (this *AddController) Get() {
+	    mystruct := { ... }
+	    routes.ServeXml(w, &mystruct)
+	}
 ## Beego Variables
 ============
 beego has many default variables, as follow is a list to show: